-When a book moves too slowly, you put it down and never pick it up again.
+When a book moves too slowly, you put it down.
 While you may think this only happens with novels and nonfiction works, picture book pacing is just as important.
-In fact, there’s more to consider with children’s books pacing.
-So you better work to get it right.
+So, you better get it right.

 Pacing beyond Children’s Books